chriscauley/org/book/characters.md

 * Emily ?? - "Hayley Williams" of Book 4 and 5.
 Brings reality TV with her out of the Ghetto and eventually releases it on all of mankind.
 Big bad of the book

-* Ava Kingston (??) - girl haunted by the dreamweaver
+* Ava Belmont - girl haunted by the dreamweaver